What is replication for?

 Any class extended from Actor also has an event called ReplicatedEvent, which takes in the name of the variable that has been replicated as a parameter.
 With this, our class is told exactly when a variable has been replicated, and which variable it is that we are dealing with.

-simulated event ReplicatedEvent(name VarName) {
+simulated event ReplicatedEvent(name VarName) {Example of its use

 if (VarName == "myReplicatedVariable") {